openbmc/openbmc/poky/documentation/migration-guides/migration-2.3.rst

    This change was made because too many places in DNF/RPM4 stack already make that assumption.
 Only the filenames and the architecture tag has changed.
-Nothing else has changed in OE-core system, particularly in the :ref:`allarch.bbclass <ref-classes-allarch>` class.
+Nothing else has changed in OE-core system, particularly in the :ref:`ref-classes-allarch` class.

 -  Signing of remote package feeds using ``PACKAGE_FEED_SIGN`` is not currently supported.
 This issue will be fully addressed in a future